Skip to main content

 Path A — prompt a raw model.
 Paste the recipe into Seedance 2.0 or Veo 3 with your selfie.
 Both generate synced audio in the same pass, which is why they're the go-to for ASMR.
 Expect to iterate — the failure mode is a face that isn't glossy enough or hands that repeat the same pinch, so push the wet-silicone and "varied moves" language.

 Path B — tap the template.
 Face Squish is Path A with the prompt already written and the glossy-head look, varied squishes, and ASMR pre-baked.
 Upload the selfie, generate, done.
-First video free, then credits — no subscription, credits never expire.
+100 credits (about $5.99), no subscription, credits never expire.

 Face Squish

 The viral AI squish trend from one selfie — a glossy wet silicone version of your head on a marble counter, squished and kneaded by soft hands with satisfying synced ASMR.
 No prompt to write.
-First video free.
+100 credits (about $5.99).

 Try It